 Our approach emphasizes active engagement and participation as well as application to specific cases.
 You will work in groups on real-life intercultural communication problems to exchange views and understand differences in perspectives, apply theoretical knowledge to practice, and develop creative solutions.
 We encourage you to work outside of the box and develop deep insight.

-You will have modules covering the structural and cultural aspects of migration and integration including political participation, social mobility and market inequality, inclusion and belonging, governance of international migration, prejudice and stereotyping, refugee policies, processes, and social needs.
+The modules cover structural and cultural aspects of migration, integration, and diversity including political participation, social mobility and market inequality, inclusion and belonging, governance of international migration, prejudice and stereotyping, refugee processes, policies and social needs.

 In five units, we introduce participants to relevant social theory, present cutting-edge research findings, and discuss the applications and implications in various hands-on exercises.
 The module begins with how humans perceive the world and how immigration plays an important role in understanding and classifying the everyday.
 We then explore the consequences of this with regard to political representation, exclusion, the media, and right-wing populism to underline how migration poses a challenge to democracy.